In some cases, a facial implant may be used to help restore contour and proportion to the face.

 Who is a Candidate for Facial Implants?

-Facial implants could be considered if you are looking for more sculpted cheekbones and to augment your chin and jaw.
+Facial implants could be considered if you are looking to change the definition of your cheekbones and to augment your chin and jaw.
 Cosmetic surgery with facial implants is best performed on people whose head and skull have reached physical maturity.

-The ideal candidate for facial implants is someone who is over 18 years of age, has realistic expectations
+The ideal candidate for facial implants is someone who:

-- Has a weak, receding chin and wishes to improve the appearance of their profile
+- Has a weak, receding chin and wishes to change the appearance of their profile

-- Wishes to enhance the definition and fullness of their cheeks
+- Wishes to revise the definition and fullness of their cheeks

-- Wishes to restore contour and facial proportion lost by ageing
+- Wishes to revise the contour and facial proportion lost through ageing

 - Has realistic expectations regarding what the procedure can achieve